-James Chae Park DC is a vitalistic chiropractor in San Francisco.
-He has been helping people live with better health and function through chiropractic care since 2005.
+Dr. Park's expertise beyond chiropractic licensure has deepened his clinical knowledge of the body at the structural and subtle levels.
 His unique method draws from years of clinical experience as a chiropractor, bodyworker, and craniosacral practitioner.
-His expertise beyond chiropractic licensure has deepened his clinical knowledge of the body at the structural and subtle levels.
-When Chae is not with clients in the office, he enjoys teaching in workshops and seminars to help students and practitioners enhance their skills.
+When he is not with clients in the office, he enjoys teaching in workshops and seminars to help students and practitioners elevate their skills.

 Life Chiropractic College West

 San Francisco State University

 California State University Long Beach

 Bachelor of Science in Kinesiology - AT

 Current office hours during Covid-19

 Free Parking During Your Visit

 D.D.
 Palmer (Mar.
 7, 1845 - Oct.
 20, 1913)